 4. Eat Tooth-Friendly Foods

-Tip: If you do consume acidic foods or drinks, wait 30-60 minutes before brushing to allow your saliva to neutralize the acids and prevent enamel erosion.
+- Tip: If you consume acidic foods or drinks, wait 30-60 minutes before brushing to allow saliva to neutralize acids.

 5. Quit Smoking and Tobacco Use

-Smoking and tobacco use significantly increase the risk of gum disease, tooth staining, oral cancer, and other dental problems.
-Quitting these habits is one of the best things you can do for your oral and overall health.
+Smoking and tobacco use dramatically increase the risk of gum disease, tooth staining, oral cancer, and other dental problems.
+Quitting these habits is one of the best decisions you can make for both your oral and overall health.

 6. Visit Your Dentist Regularly